sdkayy/nvstr-test/README.md

 We expect you to spend roughly 2-4 hours total on the project.

+### Do not send a PR or push to this branch, make your own repo

 Component Requirements:
 - Component should have a Portfolio Value display, and a Day Change display side by side
 - Component should have a Market Overview display that can render any 2 stocks side by side